-Your’e running late.
+You’re running late.
 Again.
-A harried rush down the stairs while dodging mounds of strewn boots and backpacks reveals the six-year-old is already stationed in the kitchen in her plaid pyjamas and bumblebee raincoat.
+A harried rush down the stairs while dodging mounds of strewn boots and backpacks reveals the six-year-old is already stationed in the kitchen in her plaid pajamas and bumblebee raincoat.
 Munching cookies for breakfast, she has decided to pack her own lunch: more cookies.
 Your wildly coiffed son shoves a fistful of papers at you as the older son runs into the room, squinting.
 (He’s dropped one of his contact lenses into the toilet.)
-You haven’t even had coffee yet and already the morning pandemonium is surrounding you like a bad pair of mom jeans.
+You haven’t even had coffee yet.

 Morning preparations are generally best started the day before.
 A little planning and a sound mind (even if it’s not an entirely sane mind at dawn) will keep your mornings running more smoothly.

 - Handle school paperwork as soon as it comes in the door.
 Place important forms and required items into backpacks immediately.

 - Keep an organized communications area complete with bulletin, chalk- or whiteboards to stay on top of events, important dates, lists and schedules.
 This ‘memory jogger’ should be placed somewhere you’ll see it before you leave.
 Even sticky notes on the door to remind everyone of the things they need to take and what they need to do, makes them accountable instead of your always organizing their lives.
 Barbara Coloroso, parenting expert and author of the bestselling book, Kids are worth it!
 Giving your child the gift of inner discipline reminds parents that nagging and tracking their kid’s every move makes a child too dependent.
 “They think, ‘Why should I go through the hassle of remembering when I have someone else to do it for me?’”